 - We cannot recommend enough flying into and out of different islands.
 There are two airports in the Galapagos – on one Santa Cruz (well actually it’s on Baltra), and one on San Cristobal.
 By booking different airports you will have more time to explore different areas of the islands and less time on the notoriously rough ferries.
 Prices obviously vary but we actually found a cheaper deal doing this than a round trip.
 We also flew out of Guayaquil which meant shorter, direct flights (many Quito flights make a stop in Guayaquil).

-- If you are traveling during high season, it would be a good idea to book all tours in advance.
+- If you are travelling during high season, it would be a good idea to book all tours in advance.
 During lower seasons you should be able to get a better price by shopping around town the night before your desired tour.

 - We found the pace to be busy enough to prevent boredom but not so fast as to feel rushed or tired.
 If you have more or less time, it would be very easy to adjust the timing slightly by simply moving activities around a little.